White Oral Lesions

 Introduction

 The oral cavity is an overlapping area among different medical specialties, such as otolaryngology (ENT), maxillofacial surgery, dentistry, and oncology.
 The oral cavity overlaps so many specialties because of its role as a shared pathway for food, liquids, and even air in some cases.
-The oral cavity is the door for the gastrointestinal system.
-Any oral lesion, even a small lesion, can affect our ability to eat, speak, and our appearance.
-All the diseases of the oral cavity cannot be covered in a single article because a single oral disease can be discussed from multiple points of view according to the specialty of the writer himself.
-In this article, I have discussed white oral lesions from an otolaryngology point of view.
+The oral cavity is the door to the gastrointestinal system.
+Any oral lesion, even a small one, can affect the ability to eat, speak, and appear.
+All oral cavity diseases cannot be covered in a single article because a single oral disease can be discussed from multiple points of view according to the writer's specialty.
+This article discusses white oral lesions from an otolaryngology point of view.

-Clinically, oral lesions can be classified according to the color into:
+Clinically, oral lesions can be classified according to their color into:

 1. White lesions.